Annapurna Circuit Trek Attraction

 Monasteries in Manang

-Kundi Gumba, Thorte Chegi Lemba Gumba, Pisang Urgen Chhyoling Gumba, Thalilama Gumba, Orgen Thekchok Lingi Gumba, Manang Gumba, Tare Gumba, Tasi Lakang Gumba, Mocho Boko Gumba, and Manme gumba are the other historical charm of the Manang valley, adding attraction to the Annapurna circuit trek.
+Kundi Gumba, Thorte Chegi Lemba Gumba, Pisang Urgen Chhyoling Gumba, Thalilama Gumba, Orgen Thekchok Lingi Gumba, Manang Gumba, Tare Gumba, Tasi Lakang Gumba, Mocho Boko Gumba, and Manme gumba are the other historical charms of the Manang valley, adding attraction to the Annapurna circuit trek.

 Local Culture